Pay television: Programming

 Sports programming is also featured on some premium services; HBO was historically known for its broadcasts of boxing, while Showtime and Epix also carry mixed martial arts events.
 Some general interest premium channels have aired other professional sporting events in the past: HBO for example, carried games from the National Hockey League (NHL), National Basketball Association (NBA) and American Basketball Association (ABA) in its early years, and from 1975 to 1999 aired the Wimbledon tennis tournament.
 Specialty pay sports channels also exist—often focusing on international sports considered niche to domestic audiences (such as, in the United States, cricket), and are typically sold at a higher expense than traditional premium services.
 Out-of-market sports packages in North America are multi-channel pay services carrying professional or collegiate sporting events which are sold in a seasonal package.
 They are typically the most expensive type of pay services, generally running in the range of $35 to $50 per month.

-Some pay services also offer pornographic films; Cinemax was, initially, well known for carrying a late-night block of softcore films and series known as "Max After Dark"—a reputation that led to the network often being nicknamed "Skinemax" by viewers.
-This reputation, however, largely died out by the beginning of the mid-90s, as Cinemax had already established a reputation for popular movies and shows, such as Goodfellas being an exclusive premiere on the network in the early 90s.
+Some pay services also offer pornographypornographic films; Cinemax was, initially, well known for carrying a late-night block of softcore films and series known as "Max After Dark"—a reputation that led to the network often being nicknamed "Skinemax" by viewers.
+This reputation, however, largely died out by the beginning of the mid-1990s, as Cinemax had recently established a reputation for popular movies and shows, such as Goodfellas being an exclusive premiere on the network in the early 1990s.
 Cinemax eventually phased out the programming completely in the 2010s, citing that it did not align with its current focus on action programming, and that internet porn and the amount of sexual content in other mainstream premium series (such as Game of Thrones) made a specific block for such content redundant.
 Specialized channels dedicated to pornographic films also exist, that carry either softcore adult programs (such as Playboy TV), or more hardcore content (such as The Erotic Network and Hustler TV).